Maria Montessori: University of Rome—Medical school

 Montessori moved forward with her intention to study medicine.
-She appealed to Guido Baccelli, the professor of clinical medicine at the University of Rome, but was strongly discouraged.
+She appealed to Guido Baccelli, the professor of clinical medicine at the University of Rome but was strongly discouraged.
 In 1890, she enrolled in the University of Rome in a degree course in natural sciences, passing examinations in botany, zoology, experimental physics, histology, anatomy, and general and organic chemistry, and earning her diploma di licenza in 1892.
 This degree, along with additional studies in Italian and Latin, qualified her for entrance into the medical program at the university in 1893.

 She was met with hostility and harassment from some medical students and professors because of her gender.
+Her father also disapproved and wanted her to become a teacher, which was considered the only professional career appropriate to women at the time.
 Because her attendance of classes with men in the presence of a naked body was deemed inappropriate, she was required to perform her dissections of cadavers alone, after hours.
 She resorted to smoking tobacco to mask the offensive odor of formaldehyde.
 Montessori won an academic prize in her first year, and in 1895 secured a position as a hospital assistant, gaining early clinical experience.
 In her last two years, she studied pediatrics and psychiatry, and worked in the pediatric consulting room and emergency service, becoming an expert in pediatric medicine.
 Montessori graduated from the University of Rome in 1896 as a doctor of medicine.
 Her thesis was published in 1897 in the journal Policlinico.
 She found employment as an assistant at the university hospital and started a private practice.